Aurora-yzj/openwrt-selinux-policy/README.md

 The next step will be to extent the policy by targeting a simple `helloworld` shell script.
-I will not get into the details of writhing SELinux policy in this exercise.
+I will not get into the details of writing SELinux policy in this exercise.
 The policy is written in [Common Intermediate Language](https://github.com/SELinuxProject/selinux/blob/master/secilc/docs/README.md) and I am working on documentation that should help you find your way in